 *Note: Data are for persons age 25 and over.
 Earnings are for full-time and salary workers.
 Based on weekly wage.
 Source: U.S. Bureau of Labor Statistics, Current Population Study, 2015

-If you’re an Ohio resident giving to a CollegeAdvantage 529 account, you can deduct up to $4,000 per year, per child or grandchild, from your Ohio taxes.
-That’s not a contribution cap, and for larger gifts you can carry the deduction forward into future years.
+If you’re an Ohio resident who contributes to Ohio’s 529 Plan from CollegeAdvantage, you can deduct up to $4,000 per year, per child or grandchild, from your Ohio taxes.
+And that number is not a contribution cap.
+For larger contributions, you can carry the deduction forward into future years.

-While this is a personal decision, it’s not quite as simple as it seems, as the world of college financial aid is very complex.
-Currently, accounts owned by the parent(s) have very little effect on financial aid.
+While this is a personal decision, it’s not quite as simple as it seems – as you know, the world of college financial aid is very complex.
+Currently, Ohio’s 529 accounts that are owned by the parent(s) have very little effect on the beneficiary’s financial aid.

-If you choose to own the account, you have to be willing to stay actively involved in managing the funds and making investment choices.
-As college approaches, you may want to consider working with the parents or a tax advisor on tactics to avoid negatively affecting the child’s future grants and aid.
+If you choose to own the account, you should be willing to stay actively involved in managing the funds and making investment choices.
+As college approaches, you may consider working with the parents or a tax advisor on how you can avoid negatively affecting the child’s future grants and financial aid.

 Open An Account

 When you contribute to an existing account, it’s a very simple process.
-You give as little or as much as you want (within legal limits) right from our website or via check.
-The Account Owner can provide you a UGift code to contribute online.
+You give as little or as much as you want (within legal limits), and you can contribute right from our website or with a check.
+The Account Owner can provide their UGift® code to contribute online.

 Contribute To An Account

-Whoever owns the account also decides who ultimately uses the funds.
-For instance, if the designated child decides not to go to college, the account owner can redistribute the funds to other children, or perhaps adult children pursuing continuing education, or use the funds themselves.
-The owner can even withdraw the funds and pay taxes, and a 10% penalty, but only on the earnings.
+The Account Owner will ultimately decide who uses the funds.
+For instance, if the designated child decides not to go to college, the Account Owner can redistribute the funds to other children (including adult children) in the family or they can use the funds for their own education.
+They may even withdraw the funds, but they will also pay taxes and a 10% penalty on the earnings only.

-While most people choose to let the parents be the account owner and simply have an open, honest conversation about their wishes, the option to is entirely in the gift-giver’s hands.
+While most people choose to let the parents be the Account Owner and simply have an open, honest conversation about their wishes, the option to own your own account is entirely in your hands.

-Currently, you can give up to $15,000 as an individual and $30,000 as a married couple to each child annually without triggering a federal gift tax.
-But let’s say you want to really jump-start the college fund and take maximum advantage of tax-free compounding.
+You may make annual contributions up to $15,000 as an individual and $30,000 as a married couple to each child without triggering a federal gift tax.
+However, let’s say you want to really jump-start their college fund and take maximum advantage of tax-free compounding.
 Single filers can make a one-time $75,000 contribution and married couples can give $150,000 per child.
 Talk with your tax advisor if this strategy is appealing.

-Traditional bank and investment accounts can work, but they’re taxed every year which reduces your total savings.
-With Ohio’s 529 Plan, you’ll find dozens of highly regarded, low-cost mutual fund investments as well as FDIC-insured bank products.
-Direct gifts through UTMA or UGMA accounts are another way to go, but the child owns those accounts once they turn 18.
+Traditional bank and investment accounts are an option, but they’re taxed annually, reducing your total savings.
+With Ohio’s 529 Plan, you’ll choose from dozens of highly regarded, low-cost mutual fund investments as well as FDIC-insured bank products.
+Direct gifts through UTMA or UGMA accounts are another way to go, but the child will own the account once they turn 18.